Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 ### Motivation as a first pillar of success

-> " There’s no reason to have a plan B because it distracts from plan A. "
+> "There’s no reason to have a plan B because it distracts from plan A."
 > – Will Smith

 For the start, I would like to point out that following ideas are purely subjective and I am drawing ideas only from my experience up to now, so feel free to make your own decisions and opinions.